How to Identify a Credit Card Skimmer and Protect Yourself

 The Takeaway

-Skimmers are unfortunately all too common.
+Skimmers, small devices that fit over credit card readers, are unfortunately a common way that financial credentials can be stolen and unauthorized charges or identity theft enacted.
+These are especially common at gas station pumps and outside ATMs.
 With a debit card, consumers aren’t entitled to as much protection regarding theft, so it’s helpful to use a credit card whenever making purchases at an outdoor payment terminal that’s vulnerable to skimmers.
 Still, it’s important to know how to spot credit card skimmers so you can hopefully avoid them.

 FAQ